 d. taking into account high seas enforcement resources assigned by Members and CNCPs to monitor and ensure compliance by their own fishing vessels, particularly for small boat fisheries whose operations extend onto the high seas in areas adjacent to waters under their jurisdiction.

-[SETTLEMENT OF DISAGREEMENTS
+SETTLEMENT OF DISAGREEMENTS

-50. In the event of a disagreement concerning the application or implementation of these procedures two or more members and/or CNCPs (“the parties”), the parties concerned shall consult in an attempt to resolve the disagreement.
+46. In the event of a disagreement concerning the application or implementation of these procedures two or more members and/or CNCPs (“the parties”), the parties concerned shall consult in an attempt to resolve the disagreement.

-51. If the disagreement remains unresolved following the consultations, the Executive Secretary of the Commission shall, at the joint request of the parties concerned, refer the disagreement to the Compliance and Technical Committee (CTC).
+47. If the disagreement remains unresolved following the consultations, the Secretariat shall, at the joint request of the parties concerned, refer the disagreement to the Compliance and Technical Committee (CTC).
 The CTC shall establish a panel of five representatives, acceptable to the parties to the disagreement, to consider the matter.

-52. A report on the disagreement shall be drawn up by the panel, provided to the concerned parties, and forwarded through the CTC Chair to the Executive Secretary for distribution to the Commission within two months of the CTC meeting at which the matter is reviewed.
+48. A report on the disagreement shall be drawn up by the panel, provided to the concerned parties, and forwarded through the CTC Chair to the Executive Secretary for distribution to the Commission within two months of the CTC meeting at which the matter is reviewed.